 Your mind is elsewhere, and you can’t focus on the game optimally.
 Even the fastest gamer becomes a lame duck if the right mindset is missing in the match.
 Often the course of the game influences you positively or negatively.
 A lost round makes you brood or feel anger (yourself).
 Sometimes an unexpected clutch brings you out of lethargy, and the focus is back.
 The psyche is a factor that players very often neglect.

 Tiredness, pain, illness – sometimes you overdo your physical abilities.
-As we explained in the article “Do Energy Drinks Help with Gaming?
-[Boost Myth Uncovered]“, boosting your skillz can also give you wings to your reaction speed, at least for a short time, even if negative effects occur very quickly.
+As we explained in the article “Do Energy Drinks Boost Gaming Skills?
+(Pro Gamer Answer)“, boosting your skillz can also give you wings to your reaction speed, at least for a short time, even if negative effects occur very quickly.

 When you play a shooter, you probably have a headset on or play with in-ears – in any case, the sound is on.
 Limiting hand-eye coordination to the visual stimulus only displaces the fact that experienced players very often trust their hearing.
-They don’t react only when the first pixel is visible to the opponent but already when they have a certain volume.
-Thus, the auditory “prediction” enables a quicker reaction than if a player relies only on the visual stimulus.
+They do not react when the first pixel is visible to the opponent but already when they hear a specific volume of the approaching opponent.
+Thus, the auditory “prediction” enables a quicker reaction than relying only on the visual stimulus.